-A variety of school events are coordinated by the school administration and the Parent Guild to enrich our students socially, physically, spiritually, and intellectually.
+A variety of school events are coordinated by the school administration and the Parent Guild to enrich our students socially, physically, and spiritually.

 Back-to-School Cookout – In late August before classes begin we kick off the the school year with a back-to-school cookout for students and their families preceded by a school open house.

-Grandparents Day – On the first Friday in October, children celebrate a liturgy with their grandparents, followed by a special luncheon.
+Grandparents Day – In October, children celebrate a liturgy with their grandparents, followed by refreshments.

-Family Pizza Day – Each month one grade celebrates Family Pizza Day.
+Family Pizza Day – Each class celebrates Family Pizza Day during the school year.
 Students invite their parents to attend lunch with them on selected Fridays:

 Halloween Parade – Students in Kindergarten through 4th grade parade through the school in their Halloween costumes.
 Families are also invited to attend.